act icon

 5. Regularly review and adjust your schedule as needed based on changes in priorities, deadlines, or unforeseen events.

-6. Celebrate your accomplishments and reward yourself for achieving your goals to stay motivated and focused on your career development.
+6. Celebrate your accomplishments and reward yourself for achieving your goals, as this will help you stay motivated and focused on your career development.

 Find an accountability buddy

-If setting yourself clear goals is not enough, making yourself accountable to a friend or buddy can positively influence the outcomes of your journey.
-Indeed, accountability is most effective when shared with someone else, as a form of peer pressure.
+To help you to achieve your set goals making yourself accountable to a friend or buddy can have a positive effect.
+Indeed, accountability is most effective when shared with someone else, as a form of supportive peer pressure.

-Finding the right person and creating a healthy relationship with them are essential.
+Finding the right person and creating a healthy relationship with them is essential.

-• You might want to find someone who shares your same or a similar goal
+• You might want to find someone who shares similar goal/s

-• Some regular check-ins and light-touch challenges for each other can bring you a long way
+• Schedule some regular check-ins and light-touch challenges for each other

 Build your resilience

 Resilience is the capacity to withstand or to recover quickly from difficulties.
-Here are some strategies that can help you built it over time:
+Here are some strategies that can help you build it over time:

-1. Change the narrative: avoid analysis paralysis, practice expressive writing, and find the silver lining.
+1. Change the narrative: avoid analysis paralysis, practice expressive writing, and find an upside to the situation (find the silver lining).

 2. Face your fears: slowly and repeatedly expose yourself to what scares you.